dwdas9/home/articles/Spark-DataBricks/Spark-Concepts.md

 In Docker Compose, `SPARK_WORKER_CORES` sets worker threads (cores/slots).
 A cluster with 3 workers, each set to 2 cores, has 6 total threads.

+### Calculate no of executors for a 100 GB Data

-### How to determine the number of executors to assign for a 10GB file in HDFS
+How to determine the number of executors to assign for a 10GB file in HDFS

 1. **Calculate the number of partitions**:
    - Default partition size is 128 MB.